roybarkan2020/AbsGenome/Methylation.md

 **This workflow will generate site methylation probabilities from mapped HiFi reads.**
 For additional info about the tool go to [pb-CpG-tools](https://github.com/PacificBiosciences/pb-CpG-tools)

-## Map HiFi reads to the final genome assembly using minimap2 or pbmm2 ([A minimap2 SMRT wrapper for PacBio data](https://github.com/PacificBiosciences/pbmm2))
+## Map HiFi reads to the final genome assembly using minimap2 or A minimap2 SMRT wrapper for PacBio data [pbmm2](https://github.com/PacificBiosciences/pbmm2)

 **This step must be done using soft-clipping (-Y flag)** to allow the MM and ML tags (embedded in the raw reads file) to remain valid and interpretable.
 Please note that this step takes time and will produce a large output file (proportional to the genome size).